claremacrae/obsidian-customizable-menu/README.md

 If the command doesn't yet have any icon, you can select from a range of icons, including Obsidian's internal icons and all Feather Icons.

+Note that adding or editing a command's icon will cause that icon to be set everywhere the command appears, not just in the right-click menu.

 ## Thanks
 This plugin is a fork of phibr0's excellent [customizable sidebar](plugin).